whatwg/html/FAQ.md

 ### Where's the harm in adding...?

-Every feature we add to the Web platform has a cost:
+Every feature we add to the web platform has a cost:

 * Implementation: someone has to write code for it in each browser
 * Testing: someone has to write the tests to check the features is working